Procida: A Guide to Visiting Italy’s Most Colorful Island

 The complex is built around a huge central courtyard and has a labyrinth of narrow lanes.
 It’s commonly used as a theater during summer cultural events and is worth visiting on your trip to Procida.

-Best Procida Beaches
+Procida Beaches Worth Visiting

-1. Spiaggia di Ciraccio (and Faraglioni di Procida)
+Spiaggia di Ciraccio (and Faraglioni di Procida)

-Ciraccio Beach is located on the western side of the island of Procida.
-It’s the island’s longest and most popular beach among families who frequently camp nearby.
+Ciraccio Beach is located on the western side of the island of Procida, and it’s the island’s longest and most popular beach among families who frequently camp nearby.
+The shoreline is between Punta Serra and the promontory of Santa Margherita Vecchia.

 To get to the beach, turn right via Flavio Gioia and follow the signs to the beach from Piazza Olmo.
-Alternatively, you can take bus line L2 from the Marina Grande port.
+Alternatively, you can take the bus line L2 from the Marina Grande port.

-2. Spiaggia di Punta Ottimo
+Spiaggia di Punta Ottimo

 Spiaggia Cala del Pozzo Vecchio